zeligism/zeligism.github.io/_drafts/2024-08-30-FYMeetsDV.md

 These inequalities look opaque at first glance, but they do offer intuitive interpretations.
 The first intuition is *mathematical*, which is the right intuition in my opinion, and from which the inspiration for convex conjugacy is clearest.
-The second is *geometric*, which comes straight from the definition.
+The second is *geometric*, which comes straight from visualizing the definition.
-The third is *algorithmic* (or game-theoretic), which comes by viewing the convex conjugate as a game.

 **Mathematical intuition.**
 Start by looking at (FY).